top of page

 After leaving Kylemore we drove the short distance to Diamond Hill, an isolated peak in the northwest corner of the Twelve Bens mountain range in Connemara National Park, close to the abbey and the village of Letterfrack in County Galway.
 The peak reaches 442 metres.
 The round-trip hike to the peak takes around 2.5 hours and is 7km in total, starting and finishing at the visitor centre.
 There's some steep climbing in places along a stone path trail and there's a wooden boardwalk on the flatter bits.
 The mountain was closed in 2002 due to erosion but was opened again in 2005 after completion of the €1.4 million boardwalk and trails.

-You can see the boardwalk in the bottom right-hand shot of the photos below.
+The boardwalk is in the bottom middle shot of the photos below.
 It was foggy for much of the hike, but it was still a spectacular climb.
+It's really only the last quarter or so of the trek that's without a proper path and is noticeably steeper than the rest.
 As a person with terrible balance due to a hearing impairment, I was super proud of myself for making it to the top, even if I needed W's steady hand to help with some of the tricky bits.
+The bottom left hand shot gives you an idea of the final climb to the top of the peak.

-Here are some shots of the views from the top and of the peak from below.
+Below are some shots of the views from the top and of the peak from below.
 Foggy at times, as I mentioned above, but still beautiful.
 On a clear day you can see the abbey and the Atlantic, apparently.
 Again, this was not a landscape I was expecting from Ireland, with its peat bogs, heaths, rocky hills, and interlocking lakes.
 There's a rugged charm to the landscape in this part of the country.

 After finding a spot to eat a late picnic lunch, we spent the remainder of the afternoon exploring the Connemara region.
 The main shot in the below collection is my favourite that we took of the area.